fwinkelbauer/fwinkelbauer.github.io/content/posts/2019-01-30-emacs-orglink.md

 ---

-I have started to use a few of org-mode's link features to help me stay organized in my day job.
+I have started to use a few of org-mode's link features to help me stay organized in my job.
 The top of my "main" org file now includes these
 statements:

 ``` org